Hakata Station

 Nakasu-Kawabata

 Get off here for the Nakasu nightlife district, which takes up a large chunk of Nakasu Island in the Naka River.
-Nakasu has Kyushu’s busiest street and features over 3,000 restaurants, notably the headquarters of the Ichiran ramen chain.
-Across from the southeast side of Nakasu you’ll find Canal City, a massive shopping mall with over 200 stores and about 60 eateries.
+Nakasu is one of Fukuoka’s best-known dining and nightlife areas, with restaurants, bars, yatai food stalls, and the headquarters of the Ichiran ramen chain.
+Across from the southeast side of Nakasu you will find Canal City Hakata, a large shopping and entertainment complex with hotels, a theater, a cinema, shops and restaurants.

 Train time: 3 minutes